Digitalized-Energy-Systems/opfgym/docs/source/supervised_learning.rst

 the case for all provided :ref:`Benchmarks`.
 However, it might not be the case for custom environments, especially when implementing advanced OPF concepts like multi-stage OPF or stochastic OPF.
 These are not solvable with the pandapower OPF.
-In that case, you have to overwrite the :py:meth:`env.run_optimal_power_flow` method of your custom environment and provide your own OPF solver.
+In that case, you also have to provide your own OPF solver to your custom environment, as described in :ref:`Create Custom Environments`.